aai-institute/jobq/README.md

 If you'd like to contribute to jobq, the best way to do so is to open an [issue](https://github.com/aai-institute/jobq/issues) for bug reports and feature requests, or start a [discussion](https://github.com/aai-institute/jobq/discussions) for topics around the project, and features that might need prior feedback from the core developers.

-For more information on how to contribute, refer to the contribution guide.
-(TODO: Link contribution guide once merged.)
+For more information on how to contribute, refer to the [contribution guide](CONTRIBUTING.md).

 ## License

-jobq is distributed under the Apache-2 license (TODO: Add link to license).
+jobq is distributed under the [Apache-2 license](LICENSE).